| Teach Yourself SQL in 21 Days, Second Edition

 Connectivity (ODBC), you use the same basic constructions.
 You will use what you

+learned today and yesterday repeatedly as you work with SQL.
 Q Why are you constantly telling me to check my implementation?
 I thought

+there was a standard!
 A There is an ANSI standard (the most recent version is 1992); however,

 most vendors modify it somewhat to suit their databases.
 The basics are similar if